Lightning-AI/litgpt/tutorials/convert_lit_models.md

-## Converting Lit-GPT weights to Hugging Face Transformers
+## Converting LitGPT weights to Hugging Face Transformers

-Lit-GPT weights need to be converted to a format that Hugging Face understands with a [conversion script](../scripts/convert_lit_checkpoint.py) before our scripts can run.
+LitGPT weights need to be converted to a format that Hugging Face understands with a [conversion script](../scripts/convert_lit_checkpoint.py) before our scripts can run.

-We provide a helpful script to convert models Lit-GPT models back to their equivalent Hugging Face Transformers format:
+We provide a helpful script to convert models LitGPT models back to their equivalent Hugging Face Transformers format:

 ```sh
 python scripts/convert_lit_checkpoint.py \